5 Common Landscape Photography Mistakes

 4. Use of Empty Space

-When taking a photo usually its important to follow the rule of thirds, however sometimes that doesn’t always provide the best results.
+When taking a photo usually its important to follow the well-known rule of thirds, however sometimes that doesn’t always provide the best results.
 For example, if you are filling a third or more of the photo with a flat sky that is uninteresting then it may actually result in an uninteresting photograph overall.
 If the sky is doing nothing in particular then look for a different angle and make sure you are filling the frame with something interesting in the foreground.

 The same also applies if there is a very interesting sky, perhaps an amazing sunset and there isn’t much happening in the foreground, fill more of the frame with the sky.